 If you’re not entirely sure what FAFSA is or how it works, you’re not alone.

 Because FAFSA has “federal” in the name, many people believe that FAFSA only deals with federal aid.
 However, nothing could be further from the truth.
 In fact, FAFSA is often your gateway to state and school-specific aid as well.

-After you apply for FAFSA, the federal government processes your application and determines your expected family contribution or EFC, based on the income information you provided.
-Remember the term EFC, because it will come into play later.
+- After you apply for FAFSA, the federal government processes your application and determines your expected family contribution or EFC, based on the income information you provided.

 - Federal subsidized and unsubsidized loans